moe.met.fsu.edu home

 Hart, R., 2006: "Hurricanes: A Primer on Formation, Structure, Intensity Change, and Frequency."
 Ed: Jeff Kueter.
 Marshall Institute.
 20pp.

 Evans, J.E. and R. E. Hart, 2006: "Extratropical Transition of tropical cyclones".
-Atmosphere-Ocean Interaction.
+Atmosphere-Ocean Interactions.
+Volume 2.
 Wessex Institute of Technology.
 Ed: William Perrie.

 Hart, R., J. L. Evans, and C. Evans, 2006: Synoptic composites of the extratropical transition lifecycle of North Atlantic Tropical Cyclones: Factors Determining Post-Transition Evolution.
 Mon.
 Wea.
 Rev., 134, 553-578.